mananahmed/syllabi/agentsubjectobject.md

 ## Required Pre-Seminar Readings on Agency, Subjectivity and Material Culture

-* Butler, Judith. *Psychic Life of Power: Theories in Subjection*.
+* Judith Butler. *Psychic Life of Power: Theories in Subjection*.
 Stanford: Stanford University Press, 1997, pp. 1-31, 132-167.
-* Inden, Ronald. *Human Agency in the Social Sciences* (London & Chicago: Criticalia, 2014)
 * Jean Baudrillard, “The System of Collecting” (1968) in John Elsner and Roger Cardinal, eds., *The Cultures of Collecting* (Harvard University Press, 1994), pp. 7-24
-* Michel Foucault, *The Order of Things: An Archaeology of the Human Sciences* (1966; Vintage, 1994), chap.
+* Michel Foucault. *The Order of Things: An Archaeology of the Human Sciences* (1966; Vintage, 1994), chap.
 5, 8, 10
+* Ronald Inden. *Human Agency in the Social Sciences* (London & Chicago: Criticalia, 2014)

 ## Course Readings (in order of assignment)